ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 };
 ```

-Similarly, other client/listener configuration types can also be defined with the field `security`.
+Similarly, other client/listener configuration types can also be defined with the `security` field.

 **Note**: Make sure the port number is changed accordingly depending on the protocol used.